-&lt;sup>3 Ibid, 3
+&lt;sup>3 Ibid, p.
+3

-&lt;sup>4 Robert I. Rotberg and Rachel Gisselquist, Strengthening African Governance: the 2009 Index of African Governance (Cambridge, MA, 2009).
+&lt;sup>4 Robert I. Rotberg and Rachel Gisselquist, Strengthening African Governance: the 2009 Index of African Governance (Cambridge, MA: World Peace Foundation, 2009).

-Ilmin Forum for International Affairs and Security (IFIAS) December 18, 2009 communal tensions that have not yet been turned violent.
+political, and social performance.
+All strong states are secure and comparatively safe states.
+Weak states may be inherently weak for structural reasons or fundamentally strong but situationally or temporarily compromised.
+Weakness does not come from weakness, but rather from performance or delivery inadequacies that are quantifiable and are not artifacts of exogenous variables.
+Often these weak nation-states display ethnic or other inter-communal tensions that have not yet been turned violent.
 They are poorly governed, i.e., they have a diminished ability (not capacity) to supply some or many of the basic political goods, nearly always honoring the rule of law in the breach.
 They show declining economic and social attainments, and their physical infrastructure betrays neglect.
 Often this kind of nation-state is ruled by a tyrant, elected or not.